pacak/cargo-show-asm/doc.md

 ## Finding code to analyze

-Code in a typical cargo project can be located in a package itself or it can belong to any external or workspace dependency package.
+<p>Code in a typical cargo project can be located in a package itself or it can belong to any external or workspace dependency package.
 Further code can belong to a library, integration test, or any binary package might contain.
-To access code located in unit test (code you usually run with <tt>cargo test</tt>) you should pick a library and compile it in the test profile: <tt><b>\-\-profile test</b></tt>
+To access code located in unit test (code you usually run with <tt>cargo test</tt>) you should pick a library and compile it in the test profile: <tt><b>--profile test</b></tt></p>

-## Available options

 <dl>
 <dt><tt><b>-p</b></tt>, <tt><b>--package</b></tt><tt>=</tt><tt><i>SPEC</i></tt></dt>